uiiverse/Android/README.md

 - Go to https://appinventor.mit.edu/ and log in.
 - Go to "Projects>Import project (.aia) from my computer ..." and open the project file.
 - Finally go to "Build" and select how are you going to build the APK.

+## Inspecting
+For inspecting the project file unzip it with your unarchiver as a zip file.
+That's it.